MegaC-C/OBSmini_ADC/README.rst

 with DFU_OTA:

-the "merged.hex" is used to drag´n´drop flash (doesn't work at first flash, any "zephyr.bin" must be flashed first) and the "app_update.bin" is used for DFU.
+the "merged.hex" is used to drag´n´drop flash and the "app_update.bin" is used for DFU.

 without DFU_OTA: